src-d/sourced-ce/README.md

 sourced stop
 ```

-This will stop all running components.
+This will stop all running containers without removing them.
+They can be started again with 'start'.

 #### Prune